3 Techniques for Handling Your Stereo Bus

 Years ago, a similar situation occurred when my trusty API 2500 took itself out of line during a mix.
 The emulations might be great, but they weren’t giving me what I needed.
 I could hear the difference, and it bothered me, even as I forged ahead with compromises.
 I must say that these compromises sucked time and energy out of my lifetime and energy I could have put towards mixing or sleeping.

-By the way, even if you’re primarily ITB, you’re not immune to this hiccup; now you’re at the mercy of software updates, which can have adverse effects on your mix bus processing.
+By the way, even if you’re mixing primarily "in the box," you’re not immune to this hiccup; now you’re at the mercy of software updates, which can have adverse effects on your mix bus processing.

 Sure, all of this can mess up the track-level of your mixes too.
 But it’s worth mentioning here because stereo-bus processing can be quite noticeable, and thus, harder to replicate.
 In the mix, you can fake it a little more; on the stereo bus, it’s a little harder to do so.